 Promoting sustainable, integrated urban development in Germany

-Our experts were able to provide an overview on political and regulatory frameworks in the German building and planning sector, as well as an exploration of the current challenges facing the sector, our lessons learned, and prospects for the future.
+Our sustainability and urban renewal experts were able to provide an overview on political and regulatory frameworks in the German building and planning sector, as well as an exploration of the current challenges, our lessons learned, and prospects for the future.
 We were also able to integrate specific of other relevant stakeholders, such as the German Federal Ministry for the Environmental, Nature Conservation and Nuclear Safety (BMU) which is sponsoring the activities of the Sino-German Urbanisation Partnership in China.

 The papers were widely shared by the client upon publication, both through their own website and through several professional channels – such as the EcoNet Monitor Special on Green Building 2019 – and drew a large audience in German, Chinese, and international networks.

 About the Keystone Papers

 With the German building sector accounting for one third of the country’s greenhouse-gas emissions and 40% of total energy consumption, minimising emissions in the building sector therefore forms an important pillar of the German Federal Government’s climate strategy, aiming to achieve carbon-neutrality by 2050.
 Plus Energy Buildings lead the path towards future buildings as prosumers (producers and consumers of energy), they can be considered as intelligent, decentralised energy power plants.